f42h/nofou/README.md

-# NoFoU - Offline tool to check who is following you back on Instagram
+# NoFoU - Offline tool to check who's not following you back on Instagram

 ### Requirements